-Is there a disconnect between what BMW thinks an M car should be and what purists think an M car should be?
+Is there a disconnect between what BMW thinks an M car such as the new BMW M3 should be and what purists think an M car should be?
 Is there still a hangover from those early days, when the M badge stood for compactness, lightness and Group A homologation?
 Well, if so, give it up: it was 35 years ago.

 A growing 3 Series means a growing M3.
 This car is 4.79m long, 1.90m wide and weighs some 1730kg.
-At its launch in 2014, the previous M3 was a smidge narrower but 123mm shorter and a full 170kg lighter when equipped with a dual-clutch automatic gearbox (the six-speed manual weighed less again).
-Even the E60-generation M5, which went out of production in 2010, weighed only 50kg more than this M3, and that was longer and had a 5.0-litre V10.
+At its launch in 2014, the previous 2015-2020 BMW M3 was a smidge narrower but 123mm shorter and a full 170kg lighter when equipped with a dual-clutch automatic gearbox (the six-speed manual weighed less again).
+Even the 2005-2010 E60-generation BMW M5 weighed only 50kg more than this M3, and that was longer and had a 5.0-litre V10.
 This is how much cars have grown in a decade, and it’s about time they stopped.
 Enough protein already.

 Hmm.
 This not-so-junior M5 has been at the whey powder too.
 You can buy a punier M3 than this in some markets, but only the full-fat M3 Competition will apparently do for the UK, which means its twin- turbocharged 3.0-litre straight-six engine boosts to 503bhp at 5600- 7200rpm and 479lb ft from just 2750rpm through to 5500rpm.
 That’s a torque curve so deliciously phat and flat that, in order to keep tabs on it, four-wheel drive will become an M3 option for the first time this summer.